Rehabilitative Alimony under NRS 125.210(9)

 - Whether the spouse who would receive such alimony provided financial support while the other spouse obtained job skills or education.

-The Las Vegas divorce attorneys at Mills, Mills & Anderson are experienced in representing both men and women in high income and high net worth divorce cases where the chances of awarding temporary spousal support or alimony are more common.
+The Las Vegas divorce attorneys at Mills & Anderson are experienced in representing both men and women in high income and high net worth divorce cases where the chances of awarding temporary spousal support or alimony are more common.
 We represent clients throughout Las Vegas and the surrounding areas of Clark County.